 For anyone interested in joining the Newquay U3A the annual subscription runs from April to April and is currently £15.
 If you join mid-year a half-yearly subscription becomes due.

-If you are a speaker who would like to speak at one of our monthly meetings, please email the Programme Secretary.
+If you are a speaker who would like to speak at one of our monthly meetings, please email the Programme Coordinator.

 Speakers may be subject to change nearer the dates.